alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

         The :ref:`'tools/check-imports.py script <coding-rules.py.imports.check>` checks this list of optimized modules.

+        The list of optimized modules is defined in 'scenario/tools/imports/_optimized.py'.

         .. tip::
             The :class:`scenario._perfutils.PerfImportWrapper` util may be used to determine which modules are imported the most during a given code execution.